chrismarquezz/classlink-integration-demo/README.md

 ### 2. Database

 -   **Service:** Amazon DynamoDB
 -   **Details:** A NoSQL serverless database used to store our roster information.
 It requires zero server management and scales automatically.
-We use two main tables:
+We use **three** main tables:
     -   `Users`: Stores student, teacher, and administrator profiles.
     -   `Enrollments`: Stores the relationships between users and the classes they are in.
+    -   `Classes`: Stores details for each class, such as the class name and course code.

 ### 3. Data Serving API